wera-as/LogLeaf/README.md

-# File Download Logger
+# LogLeaf

-The File Download Logger is a versatile and adaptable PHP class designed to log file download events to either a text (.txt) or a comma-separated value (.csv) file.
+LogLeaf is a versatile and adaptable PHP class designed to log file download events to either a text (.txt) or a comma-separated value (.csv) file.
 With each download event, the Logger generates a timestamped entry.
 Additionally, it can capture IP addresses, browser details, and operating system information.
 The Logger supports PHP 5.6 and onwards, and offers enhanced error customization.
 ## Features

 - Customize the log file path as per your needs.